-The identified sustainability The list of sustainability topics were then prioritised issues was consolidated based on the level of importance to our stakeholders sustainability topics and and the impact of the issues interviews.
-The final from a financial, operational and/or reputational perspective on our business.
-This was achieved through engaging with the Board, Group executives and business leaders across the Group through a survey and sustainability materiality matrix was approved by the Group Executive Committee and reviewed by the Social & Ethics Committee and Audit & Risk Committee in sustai
+The identified sustainability topics were then prioritised based on the level of importance to our stakeholders and the impact of the issues from a financial, operational and/or reputational perspective on our business.
+This was achieved through engaging with the Board, Group executives and business leaders across the Group through a survey and interviews.
+The final sustainability materiality matrix was approved by the Group Executive Committee and reviewed by the Social & Ethics Committee and Audit & Risk Committee